Skip to content

 Cellulose insulation that fills every gap, made and installed by the family that’s been doing it since 1986.

 A proper, fixed-price quote from a tradesman who actually crawls through roofs.
-No deposits, no day-of surprises, just an honest job done right the first time.
+No deposits, no day-of surprises, just a job done right the first time.

 Comfort Zone Insulation Team is a family business that makes its own cellulose insulation in Tiaro and installs it across Brisbane and South East Queensland, pumped in as a seamless blanket with no gaps, treated with borax for fire and pests, to keep your home cooler in summer and warmer in winter, since 1986.

-Seamless grey cellulose fibre insulation laid as one continuous blanket across an entire ceiling under timber roof trusses, Comfort Zone install, Wynnum QLD
+Seamless grey cellulose fibre insulation laid as one continuous blanket across the ceiling under timber roof trusses — Wynnum

 This is cellulose